-Indonesia is the largest archipelagic country comprising over 17,000 islands stretching over 5,000 km from the East to West and 1,700 km from North to South along the equator.
-To put it in a perspective, from East to West, Indonesia extends longer that the distance from Los Angeles to New York.
+Indonesia is the largest archipelagic country comprising over 17,000 islands stretching over 5,000 km from the east to west and 1,700 km from north to south along the equator.
+To put it in the perspective, from east to west, Indonesia extends longer than the distance from Los Angeles to New York.

 Over 500 years, a big part of Indonesia has naturally evolved against the backdrop of maritime influences, hence shaping Indonesia into a maritime country as recognized in its culture and civilization.
-The most prominent example can be seen in the Konjo people, a sub-ethnic of the Bugis, an ethnic group on southern peninsula of Sulawesi.
-They are known for their Phinisi schooners which they have used for centuries to travel the sea as far as Australian coast.
+The most prominent example can be seen in the Bugis, an ethnic group on southern peninsula of Sulawesi.
+They are known for their Phinisi schooners which they have used for centuries to travel the sea as far as Australian and African coast.

-Indonesian rich culture, coupled with its all-year-round tropical climate and alluring nature, has made it to the international top-tourist destinations and attract numbers of visitor from every corner of the globe looking for Indonesian wonderful experiences.
+Indonesian rich culture, coupled with its all-year-round tropical climate and alluring nature, has made it to the international top-tourist destinations and attract many visitors from every corner of the globe looking for Indonesian wonderful experiences.

 Particularly in the past three decades, Indonesia is set to take on international tourism by a storm.
 As a nation with a vibrant cultural diversity and natural abundance, Indonesia offers a wide range of enchanting local traditions, delicious cuisines, and exciting tourist attractions supported by modern infrastructures and facilities.

 Today, in addition to that more traditional ways of visiting Indonesia by land and air, Indonesia has seen more tourists coming to visit by sea.
 The number of cruise liners that call Indonesian ports shows a positive and increasing growth.
 International yachts are also recorded to frequent Indonesian water and islands more often.